 The school will be notified automatically of any successful applications

 If you would like to find out more about whether your child may be eligible for Pupil Premium funding, please ask in the school office.
+The school can apply on your behalf and would require your National Insurance number and your date of birth.

 How we use the funding